Fabiola220/social-media-web-app/README.md

-# Social Media Web App
+# SocialSphere – MERN Stack Social Media Web App

-This project is a full-stack social media web application 🌐 that has been developed using the **MERN stack 🖥️** and **Rest API 🚀**, In this social media platform where you can share posts, like/unlike posts, Follow/Unfollow users and more.
+SocialSphere is a full-stack social media web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This project is a practice implementation to explore end-to-end web development concepts, including user authentication, data storage, responsive UI design, and RESTful API development.

+The platform allows users to connect, share posts, like, and comment in real-time, providing a simple yet modern social networking experience.

 ## 🖥️ Technologies :